laurent22/joplin/readme/spec/sync_lock.md

 For example, if a client is upgrading a target, it must stop doing so if it couldn't refresh the lock within Y seconds.

+If the previous lock has expired, we shouldn't try to acquire a new one.
+This is because other clients, seeing no active lock, might have performed in the meantime operations that invalidates the current operation.
+For example, another client might have upgraded the sync target, so any active sync with an expired lock should be cancelled.
+Or if the current client was upgrading the sync target, another client might have synced since then, making any cached data invalid.

+In some cases it should be safe to re-acquire a lock but adding support for this would make the algorithm more complex without much benefits.

 # Acquiring a SYNC lock

 - The client check if there is a valid EXCLUSIVE lock on the target